 Other features | Dual downward gimbals, single upward gimbal, E-Port open interface, Waypoint Navigation, Advanced Pilot Assistance Systems (APAS), Smart Inspection |

 If you’re looking for the Mac-Daddy of them all, the Matrice 350 is a beast in its own right.
 But there’s a hidden gem in the collection – the Inspire 3.
-This versatile drone bridges the gap between enterprise and consumer drones, offering mapping capabilities and a smorgasbord of video modes, frame rates, and slow-motion options.
+This versatile drone bridges the gap between enterprise and consumer drones, offering mapping capabilities and an array of video modes, frame rates, and slow-motion options.

 However, there’s a caveat with foreign drones.
 They’re often capped at shooting 4K footage at 30 fps.
 While that might suffice for your construction projects, it’s not going to make the cut for big-screen productions.
 That’s where the Inspire 3 truly shines.
 It offers high frame rates, attitude mode, and a stellar x9 camera, making it a versatile contender for professionals who wear multiple hats.